Cancel anytime

 Total Addressable Market (TAM)

-The global data storage market is estimated to reach hundreds of billions of dollars.
-WDC is positioned to capture a significant portion through its diverse product offerings and market presence.
-The TAM is estimated to reach nearly 227 billion USD in 2029.
-WDC captures a decent percentage of the TAM.
+The total addressable market for data storage is estimated to be in the hundreds of billions of dollars.
+WDC is positioned to address a significant portion of this TAM through its diverse product offerings and established market presence.

 Upturn SWOT Analysis